alexmuro/t2/symbol-README.md

   ...
 ]

+```

  The distinct list of origins in the data must be equal to the counties input array passed to symbol.init().
-For each origin the list of all destinations must be equal to the list of counties passed to symbol.ini sat()
+For each origin the list of all destinations must be equal to the list of counties passed to symbol.init()
-```

 ## Table Data Source Format ##